 Change of Clothes

 Most people pack too much clothes in their survival backpack.
 You do need clothes, but 1 change will be enough (plus a few changes of socks because wet socks are a disaster for your feet!).
 Make sure they are quality materials which dry quickly.
 And don’t forget the waterproof jacket and a hat with a brim to keep rain and sun out of your face.

-Remember when Aron Ralston used his generic leatherman to cut off his own arm when trapped under a rock?
+Remember when Aron Ralston used his generic leatherman (Amazon link) to cut off his own arm when trapped under a rock?
 Need I say more about why you need this tool?